-An impulse force hammer allows the dynamic behavior of a structure to be easily examined during its development phase or in actual use.
+An impact hammer allows the dynamic behavior of a structure to be easily examined during its development phase or in actual use.
 The pulse force hammer method provides extensive information on the frequency response and damping behavior of the structure being examined.

-How is data acquired with the impulse force hammer method?
+How is data acquired with the impact hammer method?

-The measuring element integrated in the impulse force hammer has a voltage output.
+The measuring element integrated in the impact hammer has a voltage output.
 The instrumented hammer and the accelerometers are supplied by multi-channel couplers.
 Used in combination with an FFT analyzer, the transfer functions of the structure are determined from the acceleration and force signals.

-What are the advantages of the impulse force hammer method?
+What are the advantages of the impact hammer method?

 - Quickly and easily determine the frequency response and damping behavior of a structure